-Henry Wriothesley, 3rd Earl of Southampton, was an English nobleman who would probably have been forgotten had it not been for one distinction – his connection to Shakespeare.
+Henry Wriothesley, 3rd Earl of Southampton, was an English nobleman who would probably have been forgotten had it not been for one distinction – the fact he was Shakespeare’s patron.

 Two of Shakespeare’s long poems were dedicated to Henry Wriothesley, who became a patron of Shakespeare, and some scholars also believe that he is the ‘fair youth’ of Shakespeare’s sonnets.
 Students in classrooms around the world are not given much information about the 3rd Earl of Southampton apart from these snippets – and his presence in our consciousness is confined to his association with Shakespeare.

 It’s hard to imagine, but while he was acting and writing plays one of Shakespeare’s ambitions was to be a poet.
 The man who became the greatest poet of Western culture, and most likely of all time, was an aspiring poet and thought about himself in that way.
 Writing plays was a trade, and hence the description ‘playwright,’ which put play writers on the same level as wheelwrights – the artisans who made wheels.
 But the description ‘poet,’ on the other hand, had some respectability.

 Although Shakespeare was making money in the theatre, being paid for his acting and play writing, in order to be recognised as a poet he had to obtain some attention from an aristocrat.
 It was common for poets to dedicate poems to a nobleman, and as Southampton was receptive to the attention of poets and patronised several, Shakespeare chose him as his patron.